This Business Administration program provides the student with a balanced background

 Use project management concepts, tools, techniques and software (Microsoft Project) to plan, track and assess typical projects.
 Previously CIS 180.
-Prerequisite: CIS 105 or instructor permission.
+Prerequisite: BUSTC 105 or instructor permission.
 Student option grading.

 Project Planning (5)

 The first in a series of two courses; students gain actual experience in project management; develop grant management skills including budgeting, scheduling and success measures.
-Prerequisite: CIS 180.
+Prerequisite: BUS 180.
 Mandatory decimal grading.

 Project Management Practicum (5)